gammasim/simtools/docs/source/documentation.md

 [GitHub Action workflow CI-docs](https://github.com/gammasim/simtools/blob/main/.github/workflows/CI-docs.yml>).

 The documentation is written in Markdown ([MyST flavor](https://myst-parser.readthedocs.io/en/latest/index.html) or reStructuredText (RST) format.
-Preference is given to markdown, as more developers are familiar with it.
+Preference is given to Markdown, as more developers are familiar with it.

 For writing and testing documentation locally: